thuc248997/FocusPlan/README.md

 # FocusPlan

+FocusPlan is an Expo-managed (React Native) application that lets you capture ## Verification checklist

+- `npm run lint` checks source quality using ESLint and TypeScript.
+- `npm run start` boots Expo's bundler.
+Watch the terminal for runtime errors.
+- To reset emulator/device state during testing, clear AsyncStorage via device settings or reinstall the Expo Go app.

+## Troubleshooting

+### "Unable to obtain Google credentials" Error

+This is the most common issue.
+Follow these steps:

+1. **Verify Google Cloud Console Setup:**
+   - Ensure Google Calendar API is enabled
+   - Check OAuth consent screen includes `calendar.events` scope
+   - Verify redirect URIs match your app configuration

+2. **Check Environment Variables:**
+   - Ensure `.env` file has `EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID`
+   - Restart the Expo dev server after changing `.env`

+3. **Clear Authentication State:**
+   - Sign out from the app
+   - Clear app storage/cache
+   - Restart the app and sign in again

+4. **Enable Debug Mode:**
+   - Import and add `<GoogleAuthDebug />` component to your App.tsx (only shows in dev mode)
+   - Check console logs for detailed authentication flow

+5. **Detailed Guide:**
+   - See [GOOGLE_CALENDAR_SETUP.md](./GOOGLE_CALENDAR_SETUP.md) for comprehensive troubleshooting

+### Common Issues

+- **401 Unauthorized:** Token expired - sign out and back in
+- **403 Forbidden:** Calendar API not enabled or scope not granted
+- **Network errors:** Check API endpoint URL in `app.config.ts`
-FocusPlan is an Expo-managed (React Native) application that lets you capture upcoming tasks, choose the exact time you plan to work on them, and keep Google Calendar in sync with a single tap.
+- **CORS errors (web only):** Verify allowed origins in `api/sync-task.ts`ing tasks, choose the exact time you plan to work on them, and keep Google Calendar in sync with a single tap.
 The project ships with persistent local storage, Google OAuth, and Calendar API helpers so you can get productive quickly on Android, iOS, and the web.

 ## Features